stewid/SimInf/README.md

 * Stefan Engblom (Uppsala University, Sweden)
 * Stefan Widgren (National Veterinary Institute, Sweden) **(Maintainer)**

+Any suggestions, bug reports, forks and pull requests are appreciated.
+Get in touch.

 # Acknowledgments

 This work was financially supported by the Swedish Research Council